elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To handle timeouts or retries with promises, use Promise.race() or custom logic within a promise executor function to reject or resolve based on time elapsed, then handle the resulting error or retry within a catch() method.<br />
+  <div><strong>Interview Response:</strong> To handle timeouts or retries with promises, use Promise.race() or custom logic within a promise executor function to reject or resolve based on time elapsed, then handle the resulting error or retry within a catch() method.
   </div>
   </div>
 </details>